hazelcast/homebrew-hz/README.md

 # Homebrew Tap Repository for Hazelcast Platform

-`hz` is a tool which allows users to install & run [Hazelcast IMDG](https://hazelcast.org/imdg/) on a local environment.

-`hzcloud` is a command line tool to make actions on Hazelcast Cloud easily.

 ## About

-This repository contains the Homebrew formulas for `hazelcast`, `hazelcast-enterprise` and  `hzcloud`.
+This repository contains the Homebrew formulas for `hazelcast`, `hazelcast-enterprise` and  `hzcloud` packages.

-See [Hazelcast Packaging](https://github.com/hazelcast/hazelcast-packaging) for the source code.

-See [Hazelcast Cloud Command Line](https://github.com/hazelcast/hazelcast-cloud-cli) for the source code
+- `hazelcast` and `hazelcast-enterprise` packages contain the server distribution of [Hazelcast Platform](https://hazelcast.com/products/hazelcast-platform/).
+- `hzcloud` package contains `hzcloud` command line tool for managing Hazelcast Cloud clusters.

-## How to install
+## How to Install Hazelcast

 ### Add Tap Repository

     brew tap hazelcast/hz

-### Install Hazelcast
+### Install Package

 Install the community version of Hazelcast